-On January 12, 2023, the CPUC approved a settlement agreement among the Utility and two parties to the proceeding pursuant to which the Utility's wildfire liability insurance will be entirely based on self-insurance beginning in 2023.
+On January 12, 2023, the CPUC approved a settlement agreement among the Utility and two parties to the proceeding pursuant to which the Utility's wildfire liability insurance will be entirely based on self-insurance once all of the Utility's existing wildfire liability insurance policies expire, which will occur on August 1, 2023.
 The self-insurance will be funded through CPUC-jurisdictional rates at \$400 million for test year 2023 and subsequent years until \$1.0 billion of unimpaired self-insurance is reached.
 If losses are incurred, the settlement agreement contains an adjustment mechanism designed to adjust customer funded self-insurance based on the amount of wildfire related liabilities incurred in the previous year.
+For 2024, 2025, and 2026, if the estimated claims for wildfire events from the immediately preceding year exceed the amount collected for self-insurance in that same year, the self-insurance amount to be collected in rates during the following year would increase by 50% of the difference between the self-insurance amount collected and estimated claims for events in the immediately preceding year.
+The settlement agreement includes a 5% deductible, capped at a maximum of \$50 million, on claims that are incurred each year.
+The settlement agreement prohibits the Utility from purchasing additional wildfire liability insurance from the commercial insurance market.